 If you think you or your child may have cystitis, it's important to see a doctor.
 Cystitis can lead to serious illness if it is not treated.

 - a strong, persistent urge to urinate (wee)

 - passing only small amounts of urine each time

-- a dull ache in the lower abdomen
+- a dull ache or pain in your lower abdomen (belly)

 - urine that smells, or looks cloudy or bloody